labstructbioinf/pLM-BLAST/README.md

 ### Searching a database

-Suppose we want to search the database `database` with a FASTA sequence stored in `query.fas`.
-First, we need to create an index file for the query:
+To search the database `database` with a FASTA sequence stored in `query.fas`, a query index file must first be created:

 ```bash
 python makeindex.py query.fas query.csv
 ```

-If your sequence is stored in `.csv` file you can skip above step and run below command on your CSV file Then an embedding for the query:
+Then an embedding for the query:

 ```bash